Manso Nkwanta (Ghana parliament constituency)

 Manso Nkwanta is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Tweneboa Kodua Fokuo is the member of parliament for the constituency.
 Manso Nkwanta is located in the Amansie West District of the Ashanti Region of Ghana.

 Boundaries

 The seat is located within the Amansie West District of the Ashanti Region of Ghana.